 "So Christ was once offered to bear the sins of many; and unto them that look for him shall he appear the second time without sin unto salvation."
 Hebrew 9:28

 In like manner the "days of creation" (which correspond to seven millenniums) had definite beginning and ending points.
 That is, God stated what He made in each day of creation, then afterwards that day was considered done or finished before the next day could begin.
 This would mean that "symbolically" God must finish "making" the things that are appointed to be made or brought forth (like spiritual revelation) in each millennium and that includes the sixth millennium.
 So essentially the sixth day, the day in which the man and "the beast" were created, must be allowed to come to its fullness (666: the fullness of the beast nature) before it can end.
 If you remember the "sixth day" was also the day in which the "double portion" of manna was given (Ex 16:22); it was not given in the seventh day.
-That same double portion represents symbolically the giving of the "former and the latter rain" anointing (Jer 3:3; Hos 6:3; Joel 2:23) to the Witnesses.
+That same double portion represents symbolically the giving of the "former and the latter rain" anointing (Jer 3:3; Hos 6:3; Joel 2:23; Rev 11:3) to the Two Witness Co..
 This premise is clearly explained in the "Six days of Creation page."
-The other obvious problem with over-lapping the different dispensations is that the end of each dispensation has to then over-lap into the next and the next and so on; and who is the one that determines by how much they overlap and when?
-Keep in mind if the dispensations were to truly over-lap in any tangible sense then what happens at the end of one dispensation or time period should be happening "at the same time" that the beginning events of the next dispensation are taking place, and the Bible and history simply does not show us this mixing or over-lapping of events in type or otherwise.
+The other obvious problem with over-lapping the different dispensations or symbolic days of creation is that the end of each dispensation or "day" then has to over-lap into the next and the next and so on; and who is the one that determines by how much they overlap and when?
+Keep in mind if the last three major dispensations that correspond to the three main feasts, or the symbolic thousand year day references were to truly over-lap in any tangible sense of the meaning, then what happens at the end of one dispensation or time period or day, should be happening "at the same time" that the beginning events of the next dispensation or day are taking place, and the Bible and history simply does not show us this mixing or over-lapping of events in type or otherwise, especially in the end-time.

-Lastly, it has been stated by some in the body do understand types that the seventh millennium must start in the evening (in spiritual darkness or what the Bible calls "midnight") before "the light" can come forth.
+Lastly, it has been stated by some in the body "do understand types" that the seventh millennium must start in the evening (in spiritual darkness or what the Bible calls "midnight") before "the light" can come forth.
 They say this because the natural Jewish day starts at sundown.
-That premise is at best an error caused by not knowing the Word pertaining to the dispensations.
+That premise is at best an error caused by not knowing the Word pertaining to the symbolic thousand year days.
 Part of what fuels this unscriptural belief is that God had (up to this point) always equated each new day in Genesis to start with the "'evening," but they forget the seventh day is unique (see link).
 So to foster this false belief they have to believe they can equate "night" to the seventh day, just as it was with the first six days of creation; days which did start with the evening.
-However "the Bible" does not apply the statement "evening and morning..." to the seventh day in Genesis.
+However "the Bible" does not apply the statement "evening and morning..." to the seventh day in Genesis chapter two.
 As a matter of fact "the Bible" tells us there will be "no night" (spiritually speaking) in the seventh millennium, so how can it then start off in a time of spiritual darkness like the great tribulation?

 "And the nations of them which are saved shall walk in the light of it: and the kings of the earth do bring their glory and honour into it.
 And the gates of it shall not be shut at all by day: for there shall be no night there."
 Revelation 21:24-25